VKCOM/statshouse/website/docs/guides/edit-metrics.md

 ## Resolution

-The minimum available resolution of data to show on a graph depends on the currently available aggregation:
+The highest available resolution of data to show on a graph depends on the currently available aggregation:
 * per-second aggregated data is stored for the first two days,
 * per-minute aggregated data is stored for a month,
 * per-hour aggregated data is available forever.